The Center for the Advancement of Value Investing Education holds an annual Seminar on Value Investing and the Search for Value.

 - To use the concept of “Margin of Safety” to translate market and intrinsic value estimates into actual portfolio choices and limit risk in a way that goes beyond diversification

-- The Seminar, which spans five days (and 35 contact hours), consists of two segments
+- The Seminar, which spans five days, consists of two segments

 - The first segment is based on lectures, where the principles underlying the theoretical aspects of value investing are taught